qindianf2000/LazUnits/Indy10/Doc/Indy10 install for Lazarus.md

 My docs and demos **do not** include the use of the Indy VCL components in a form, but they do explain how to use Indy as non-visual components in the source code.

-## Download Links as of 03.07.2019
+Download Links are valid as of 03.07.2019

+## Easy Option - Install from the Package files
+- Unzip the \Packages\indylaz_runtime.zip, example: C:\lazarus\mypackages\indylaz_runtime
+- From the Lazarus IDE menu: Package, open package file (*.lpk)
+- Select the package file: indylaz_runtime.lpk
+- Choose Add to Project
+- The package will compile with the project, or you can press compile before you add to the project.
+- The Project Inspector will show Required Packages: indylaz_runtime

+## Alternate Option - Install from the original source
-**Indy10.6.2.5494** and Indy10Demo from https://indy.fulgan.com/ZIP/
+- Download **Indy10.6.2.5494** and Indy10Demo from https://indy.fulgan.com/ZIP/

-Delphi Demos (see my doc how to convert): https://github.com/tinydew4/indy-project-demos

-## Install
 - Unzip the Indy10 files
 - Optionally, copy the source code folders to one Indy10 root folder